This blog post refers to a previous version of Alloy. For updated Alloy reference see the Official Alloy Guides.

 The following is the first in a series of introductory posts introducing developers to Alloy, the new MVC framework for Titanium.

 It was decided that Appcelerator needed to provide developers with a predictable project structure, based on established best practices we’ve learned from developing hundreds of Titanium applications.
 Further, we wanted to provide a framework that could give developers better building blocks for rapidly developing non-trivial applications on top of Titanium, and speed up development overall.
-Alloy was created to accomplish these goals.
+The alloy was created to accomplish these goals.
 To hear more about Alloy from lead framework developer Tony Lukasavage, check out his session at this year’s Codestrong conference:

 The team at Appcelerator is really excited about Alloy and the benefits it can provide to our developer community.
 We’re generating docs, tools in our IDE, and advanced technology to fully integrate Alloy into our platform.
 However, the “old way” of developing Titanium apps will continue to be supported – we think that maintaining a flexible low-level API is important as well.
 But for many developers, Alloy represents a new (and improved, IMHO) API for serious Titanium app development.
 As such, I would like to give our developer community an in-depth look at this new framework over the course of a few posts here on the dev blog.